ermlikeyeah/ermlikeyeah.github.io/_posts/2017-01-20-the-mission.markdown

 Anything extra that helps us get to where we are going faster, yes.

 These things matter.
 The mission matters.
 And I am on it, with others.
 Those late nights, those things I am missing out on?
-The impact of this work will be worth it.
+The impact of this work will be worth it, won’t it?
+Won’t it?